 Vice President of Programs

 Meghan leads the program team in staff management, partnership school selection, family selection, Summer Academic Program implementation, strategic initiatives, and program development and evaluation.
 She initially worked at Horizons for Youth from 2006-2010, spent some time working at nonprofits in the California Bay Area, and then returned to the Horizons for Youth team in 2014.
-Meghan has her BA from University of Notre Dame and MA from DePaul University.
+Meghan has her BA from the University of Notre Dame and MA from DePaul University.

 JOSE A. CONTRERAS